lihanli/bitcoin_active_record/README.md

   },
 )
 ```
-* Run client.create_received_payments to create records of received payments
+* Run client.create_received_bitcoin_transactions to create records of received transactions
-* Run client.pay(public_key: public_key, amount: BigDecimal.new(1), comment: 'hello') to send a payment and save a record of it in the database
+* Run client.pay(public_key: public_key, amount: BigDecimal.new(1), comment: 'hello') to send a transaction and save a record of it in the database

 ## Usage